 This doesn’t mean that you can hold on to this like a trump card and play it every chance you get.
-“Remember that time when … ?”
 That goes totally against Jesus’ point of “seventy times seven.”
-Just remember, God has forgiven you more times than you will ever have the opportunity to forgive someone else.
+But remember, God has forgiven you more times than you will ever have the opportunity to forgive your spouse.

-In my case, I understand that even today I am still rebuilding the trust that was lost due to my lack of honesty.
+In my case, I understand that even today I am still rebuilding the trust lost because of my lack of honesty.
 But, I also know that Anne has truly forgiven me.
 It wasn’t easy for her, but I am thankful that she has taken God’s Word to heart by forgiving me in this … and all the other stupid things I do every day that require forgiveness.